Is Becoming Agile About Tools or Culture?

 A guide with three possible approaches is offered to the reader to reflect on the best way of helping your organization become agile.

-a) Train and Launch: Consists essentially of training a group of people to teach them some practices and start the work.
+- Train and Launch: Consists essentially of training a group of people to teach them some practices and start the work.
 In this model of low intervention, it is expected that the processes are gradually improved because those who receive the training will gradually experiment with the new ways in their day to day work.
-On the other hand, this approach takes more time to be adopted as a whole in the organization, and often the necessary changes in the structure of the organization does not happen.
+On the other hand, this approach takes more time to be adopted in the organization, and often the necessary changes in the structure of the organization do not happen.

 You do not have to choose either agile tools or agile culture to get started.
 You can choose both and have the greatest benefits of everything.